hoanhan101/gray/_posts/2019-06-06-earlyday-summary.md

 - Actively seek for paying customers and TALK TO THEM, even before having a concrete product.
 Focus on how to generate revenue immediately.
 - Blog to share your progress.
 Provide quality contents.
 Grow your audience.
+- Don't get trapped in testing phase where all you do is collecting emails and building lists...
+Hack a MVP and have actually customer use it then pay for it.
+This is the ultimate test.
 - Utilize social media to promote your products and get feedbacks.